ikanor/intercept/README.md

-interceptor
+intercept
 ===========

 Intercept your Python exceptions!
-As awesome as driving a real Interceptor.
+As awesome as driving a real interceptor!

 ![As awesome as this.](Anakin_jedi_interceptor.jpg)

 Usage
 -----

-You can use `interceptor` to return a value or raise a specific error when the declared exceptions are risen:
+You can use `intercept` to return a value or raise a specific error when the declared exceptions are risen:

 ```python
 @intercept({